You can squeeze every drop from one area of life, or you can get the 80/20 from multiple areas.

 The output of squeezing the lemons of life follows marginal returns.
 So it’s best to get the minimum effective, maximally time-efficient amount from each, and then move on to the next.

-You can come back later to get the trivial 20%, but ultimately every activity has opportunity costs: every lemon you get 95% from is four you got 0% from; every lemon you get 99% from is ten you got 0% from.
+You can circle back later to extract the trivial 20%, but you should do this last.
+Every activity has opportunity costs: every lemon you get 95% from is four you got 0% from, and every lemon you get 99% from is eight you got 0% from.

 Thus, do not be a perfectionist: the perfectionist optimizes for one domain at the expense at all others.